wp-plugins/nextgen-facebook/readme.txt

 == Upgrade Notice ==

-= 6.5-dev3 =
+= 6.5-dev4 =

-Improved the selection of YouTube video preview images, added flush of object cache when a Post or Page is updated.
+Improved the selection of YouTube video preview images, added flush of object cache when a Post or Page is updated, added check for SEO plugin to return an SEO webpage title.

 = 6.4 =